PostgREST/postgrest/auth.rst

 Schema Isolation
 ================

 A PostgREST instance is configured to expose all the tables, views, and stored procedures of a single schema specified in a server configuration file.
-Objects
+This means private data or implementation details can go inside a private schema and be invisible to HTTP clients.
+You can then expose views and stored procedures which insulate the internal details from the outside world.
+It keeps you code easier to refactor, and provides a natural way to do API `versioning`_.
+For an example of wrapping a private table with a public view see the `Editing User Info`_ section below.

 SQL User Management
 ===================